 Also, if you have fragile and valuable things that can come in the way of the festivities, put them away safely in a room in the house.

-Protect your home from Holi colors #3: Bathroom & fixtures
+Protect your home from Holi colours #3: Bathroom & Fixtures

-The bathroom witnesses a flood of Holi colors post the celebrations.
+The bathroom witnesses a flood of Holi colors during the celebrations.
 While bathing, avoid touching the fixtures directly and wear a plastic glove instead.

-Alternatively, you can apply petroleum jelly or oil on the fixtures before you bathe so that the colors come off easily.
+Alternatively, you can apply petroleum jelly or oil on the fixtures before you bathe so that the colours come off easily.

 Moreover, it is better to wash yourself in a tub so that the floor does not get stained and you don’t have to waste time and effort cleaning up after Holi.